 In Tamil Nadu, Karnataka, Andhra Pradesh and parts of Kerala, Navratri is dedicated to three goddesses – Durga, Lakshmi and Saraswathi.
 Apart from the Navratri fasting ritual and nine-days of puja, the most important ritual here is the Bommai Golu – creating the royal court of Goddess Durga with dolls.

-In Andhra Pradesh, Navratri is also dedicated to Goddess Bathukamma.
+In Telangana, Navratri is also dedicated to Goddess Bathukamma.

 In Karnataka, during the period the famous Mysore Dasara is held.